 The Shipping Wing formulates policies and programs for shipping, marine development, Ship Building, Ship Repair, and Ship Breaking Industry.
 Indian Shipping Industry has over the years played a crucial role in the transport sector of India’s economy, providing an essential means of transport for crude oil, petroleum products, and other Cargo.
 Approximately 95% of the country’s trade by volume and 68% by value is moved through Maritime Transport.

-The Shipping Wing comprises following Sections:-
+The Shipping Wing comprises the following Sections:-

-- Ship Building, Ship Repair and Ship Breaking
+- Ship Building, Ship Repair, and Ship Breaking

 - Marine Administration